tsherif/space-shooter.c/ARCHITECTURE.md

 **Sprite**

-The `SpritesSprite` struct ([sprites.h](./src/game/sprites.h)) represents a single spritesheet, and contains data about dimensions, number of panels, panel dimensions, etc. This data is used by the renderer layer for drawing and the game layer for positioning/collision logic.
+The `Sprites_Sprite` struct ([sprites.h](./src/game/sprites.h)) represents a single spritesheet, and contains data about dimensions, number of panels, panel dimensions, etc. It also contains the handle of the OpenGL texture used by the spritesheet.
+This data is used by the renderer layer for drawing and the game layer for positioning/collision logic.

-**RendererList**
+**Renderer_List**

 The `RendererList` struct ([renderer.h](./src/game/renderer.h)) represents all per-entity attibute data that will drawn with a particular spritesheet, such as position and current sprite panel.
+Per-entity data is stored as statically allocated flat arrays to simplify uploading it to the GPU buffer data for instanced draw calls.